-Not only do indoor plants enhance the overall appearance of a space-they can also make us feel good, too.
+Not only do indoor plants enhance the overall appearance of a space-they can too.
 Studies have shown indoor plants can...

 - boost moods, productivity, concentration, and creativity - reduce stress and fatigue - clean indoor air by absorbing toxins, increasing humidity, and producing oxygen